Grace Helbig: Live performances

 In addition to her web and television content, Helbig has performed live on stage in various formats throughout the United States, Canada, England, Ireland and Australia, including the following:

 In 2011, Helbig co-hosted the monthly live late night stage show Morning Show with Jacob "Hobart" Brown.

 On January 15, 2013, Helbig participated on stage as part of "An Evening of Awesome" with John and Hank Green, Neil Gaiman, Hannah Hart, Ashley Clements and Daniel Vincent Gordh.

 During May, June and December 2013, August, October and November 2014, and May and June 2015, Helbig (along with Hannah Hart and Mamrie Hart) embarked on a live comedy show across America titled #NoFilterShow.
 Their show ventured overseas to London and Dublin in May 2014 and to Australia in December 2015.
 They encouraged people to film and document the show and incorporated the use of social media by using internet comments and Twitter mentions in crowd games.

 On March 15, 2014, Helbig and Mamrie Hart performed a one-off live comedy show, This Might Get Weird, Y'all in Boston.
 In November and December 2014, Helbig and Hart took the show on the road, performing in five US cities in support of Helbig's newly published book Grace's Guide.
 Helbig and Hart performed their show at Stream Con NYC on October 30, 2015.
 Helbig and Hart took their show overseas to London and Dublin in late November 2016.

 On July 25, 2014, Helbig performed along with comedians Steve Agee and Brian Posehn at San Diego's Comic Con as a part of Comedy Central presents "@midnight".

-On September 7, 2014, Helbig and Hannah Hart hosted the 4th Annual Streamy Awards.

-On September 17, 2015, Helbig hosted the Streamy Awards for the second year in a row, this time with Tyler Oakley as her co-host.
+In 2014, Helbig and Hannah Hart hosted the 4th Annual Streamy Awards.
+Helbig hosted the Streamy Awards again in 2015, this time with Tyler Oakley as her co-host.
 The Streamys aired for the first time on television, on VH1.

 On September 26, 2015, Helbig recorded an episode of her Not Too Deep podcast (with guest Harley Morenstein) in front of a live audience in Toronto as part of the JFL42 comedy festival.

 On October 22, 2015, Helbig told a story in front of a live audience at the NerdMelt Showroom for the Risk! podcast.

 On February 4, 2016, Helbig read excerpts from her book Grace & Style: The Art of Pretending You Have It and was interviewed in front of a live audience as part of New Hampshire Public Radio's series Writers on a New England Stage at The Music Hall in Portsmouth, New Hampshire.

 On June 24, 2016, Helbig performed in a live stage reading at VIDCON for Writing with Grace.
 There was a 2,500 person live audience for the event with co stars Michael Buckley, Hank Green, Hannah Hart, Mamrie Hart and Harley Morenstein.
 The live show was directed by Rachel Myers and Kelly Landry.
 The live show won the 2016 Streamy Award for Best Brand Campaign.